4.8 out of 5 stars on G2 4.8 on G2 Trusted by 3k+ teams worldwide

 Lack of leadership buy-in is a bucket of water on any smoking-hot strategy you hope to get going.
 As you integrate the practices shared here today, ensure their participation.
 It doesn’t totally fall on their shoulders, but feeling valued by leadership makes employees feel more loyal to the company.

 Co-creating rituals helps build cohesive teams where gratitude is easier to feel and express.
 You can even ritualize gratitude itself by setting aside time each week to share what everyone is grateful for.
-HeyTaco makes this so fun and informal that employees can’t help but engage; companies who use our platform give thanks by showering one another with tacos in the team chat.
+HeyTaco makes this so fun and informal that employees can’t help but engage.
+Companies that use our platform give thanks by showering one another with tacos in the team chat.

-Expressing gratitude at work: 5 small actions with big impact
+Expressing gratitude in the workplace: Small actions with big impact

-Learning how to express gratitude at work is a different story.
+Learning how to express gratitude at work requires more intention than it does outside.
 We have to inspire and guide employees to build rapport with people they may not know very well.
 Here’s how to show gratitude at work so that others catch on.

 Team leads, managers, and the like usually have fewer chances to express gratitude.
 Including shout-outs during meetings is the best way to ensure their participation and consistency.